mimmol99/LLM_optimizer_and_combiner/README.md

 to use a simple tkinter window to graphically insert prompt and it shows in output the two answers, the original one and the improved one.

+# Additional features

+Is possible to perform self-refine and CoT.

+# Future Features

+Vision capacity